-On Sunday, October 7, at a little after noon, I hit the button and sent the manuscript for Graveyard Bay to my editor, Annette Powers, at Poisoned Pen Press.
+On Sunday, October 7, at a little after noon, I hit the button and sent the manuscript for Graveyard Bay to my editor, Annette Rogers, at Poisoned Pen Press.
 I did it with trepidation and relief.

 Trepidation because when you’ve just spent nearly a year on a project, you don’t really know if it’s any good until someone reads it.